 - That is Brahman or God.

-- That is Brahman which pertains to Arman.
-That is Brahman which pertains to Paramatman which is capable of being conceived and which is the essence of consciousness.
+- That is Brahman which pertains to Atman.
+The one that is Brahman which pertains to Paramatman which is capable of being conceived and which is the essence of consciousness.

 - The one that is Brahman which is the supreme ether.

 - That is Brahman which is voidless, devoid of any other existence, and stretches beyond the void.

-- That is Brahman which is meditated upon in the heart.
+- The one that is Brahman which is meditated upon in the heart.

 - That is Brahman which is neither the meditator, nor the meditation, nor which is meditated upon, but yet is meditated upon.

 - It is Brahman that is void and anything beyond the void.